How to Fix an Inaccurate or Negative Wikipedia Page

 The problem with human bias on Wikipedia

 Humans have bias built in.
 In our experience, Wikipedia editors tend to have a more liberal bias toward certain subjects.
 For example: if a company at one time had a negative environmental record but no longer does, the addition of positive current information to balance the Wikipedia record is often considered “whitewashing” and is deleted.
-The people that do this seem to believe that a person or brand that has made a mistake in the past deserves a life sentence.
-When this happens, the Wikipedia article becomes mere propaganda and degrades the mission of Wikipedia.
+The people who do this seem to believe that a person or brand that has made a mistake in the past deserves a life sentence.
+When this happens, the Wikipedia article becomes mere propaganda and degrades Wikipedia’s mission.

 What can be done about Wikipedia bias?